fstark/macflim/README.md

 ### --mp4 **file**

 Creates a 512x342 60fps mp4 file that renders exactly the flim, with its associated sound.
 This can be used to view the flim without having to load the ``.flim`` file to a vintage Macintosh, or uploaded to the web.
 While the sound channel is 44KHz 16 bits, it really contains the 22KHz 8 bits Macintosh sound.
 This is by far the easiest way to iterate with the encoder parameters.
+Note that mp4 is no designed to encode such movies, and the result are *huge*.

 ### --pgm **pattern**

 Write every generated frame as a pgm file.
 This is useful to embed a specific frame in a web site, or to look at the detail of the generation of different set of parameters.
 The pattern should contain a single '%d', which will be replaced by the frame number.
 Existing files with this pattern will be removed.
 Again, if one uses '%s', the app will crash.
 Example: ``--pgm out-%06d.pgm``.
+Beware, it is an extremely efficient way to generate ten of thousands of files.

 ### --gif **file**

 Creates an animated gif file version of the flim.
 The animated gif is at 20 frame per second. using a gif makes it easier to embed in a web page.
 Be careful, gif files can get very large, so limit the duration of the output.

+### --cache **flimname**

+To avoid downloading the same file multiple times, the ``--cache`` argument can be used to specify a destination to download the file to if it doesn't already exist. ``flimmaker`` will use this file if it exists, or download it there otherwise.
+This is only used with URL specifiers.

 ### --profile **plus**|**se**|**se30**|**perfect**